unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

   });
 </script>

 Notice that we can't tell which bar belongs to which year, because they're all the same colour.
-The standard way to fix this problem is to map the year variable to the colour of the bar.
+A standard way to fix this problem is to map the year variable to the colour of the bar (and add a legend to show how this mapping goes).
 Try it for yourself:

 <label><input type="radio" name="beside" onclick="beside.update({plotOptions: {series: {color: Highcharts.defaultOptions.colors[0]}}, legend: {enabled: false}})" checked/>Don't use colour</label>
 <label><input type="radio" name="beside" onclick="beside.update({plotOptions: {series: {color: undefined}}, legend: {enabled: true}})"/>Use colour</label>

 # An alternative mapping

-In the previous visualisation, we've mapped the region variable to the horizontal position of a bar, and we've distinguished overlapping bars by putting them side-by-side, and by mapping the year variable to their colour.
+In the previous visualisation, we've mapped the region variable to the horizontal position of a bar, and we've distinguished overlapping bars by putting them side-by-side, and mapping the year variable to their colour.
 An alternative is to map the year variable (rather than the region variable) to the horizontal position, and to map the region variable (rather than the year variable) to their colour.
 Here's what we get:

 <div id="beside2"></div>
 <script>